tekumara/notes/make.md

 `.PHONY: build` will fix this.
 Alternatively, add a recipe for the `build` target, or rename `build.sh`

+## make: Nothing to be done for `run'

+Check the indentation is current under the `run` target.

 ## Reference

 - [Makefile Programming Language Tutorial](https://twolodzko.github.io/makefile-programming)